-- Objective 1.
-Initiate a comprehensive annual needs-based assessment of the membership, with diverse options for member input, including: a) an in-depth survey with opportunities for comment and reflection on the Association's key functions; b) a rapid assessment for targeted commentary; and c) a final report of findings with recommendations for specific changes and additional opportunities for member input and reflection. - Objective 2.
-Update the Association bylaws to include: a) virtual opportunities for Association business for enhancing member participation; b) a statement on diversity, equity, inclusion, and justice for acknowledging the value of diverse member participation; and c) revised language for recognizing gender equity among Association members. - Objective 3.
-Update the Association's website to provide additional resources and support for the membership, including: a) access to the Florida Brownfields Redevelopment Atlas; b) access to information on state and federal resources as well as annual EPA funding programs; and c) access to social media and other marketing collateral. - Objective 4.
-Convene an annual strategic planning meeting to evaluate progress on the Association's strategic plan and needs-based assessment for better serving the membership, including planning for the annual conference that provides enhanced opportunities for member participation and recognition, such as: a) Association awards to celebrate member efforts toward Brownfields redevelopment and environmental justice; b) reception for new members/attendees and other social networking opportunities; and c) hybrid virtual/in-person participation opportunities.
+Objective 1.
+Initiate a comprehensive annual needs-based assessment of the membership, with diverse options for member input, including: a) an in-depth survey with opportunities for comment and reflection on the Association's key functions; b) a rapid assessment for targeted commentary; and c) a final report of findings with recommendations for specific changes and additional opportunities for member input and reflection.

+Objective 2.
+Update the Association bylaws to include: a) virtual opportunities for Association business for enhancing member participation; b) a statement on diversity, equity, inclusion, and justice for acknowledging the value of diverse member participation; c) revised language for recognizing gender equity among Association members; d) revise language to clarify eligibility and terms of service regarding election of BOD officers; and e) revise language to allow flexibility of time of annual conference to reflect needs of the membership;

+Objective 3.
+Update the Association's website to provide additional resources and support for the membership, including: a) access to the Florida Brownfields Redevelopment Atlas; b) access to information on state and federal resources as well as annual EPA funding programs; and c) access to social media and other marketing collateral.

+Objective 4.
+Convene an annual strategic planning meeting to evaluate progress on the Association's strategic plan and needs-based assessment for better serving the membership, including planning for the annual conference that provides enhanced opportunities for member participation and recognition, such as: a) Association awards to celebrate member efforts toward Brownfields redevelopment, environmental justice, and networking opportunities; b) reception for new members/attendees and other social networking opportunities; and c) hybrid virtual/in-person participation opportunities.